Network-Optimization/PIFCA/README.md

 | CIFAR-100     | 21.84        | 26.75  | +4.91% |

 ### Accuracy Performance Analysis
-PIFCA consistently outperforms all 11 baseline methods under highly non-IID settings (伪 = 0.1).
+PIFCA consistently outperforms all 11 baseline methods under highly non-IID settings (α = 0.1).
 - **Medical datasets** (DermaMNIST, OrganAMNIST, BloodMNIST) show significant improvements, with the largest gain of **+9.42%** on OrganAMNIST.
 - **General image datasets** (CIFAR-10, CIFAR-100) also benefit, with accuracy increases of **+7.03%** and **+4.91%** respectively.
 - The performance gain is attributed to **early clustering** via gradient-space search, which mitigates the negative impact of extreme label imbalance.

-These results highlight PIFCA鈥檚 **robustness** and **adaptability** in heterogeneous federated learning environments, especially when client data distributions are highly skewed.
+These results highlight PIFCA’s **robustness** and **adaptability** in heterogeneous federated learning environments, especially when client data distributions are highly skewed.

 ---

-## Acknowledgements 馃檹馃檹馃檹
+## Acknowledgements 🙏🙏🙏
 - Code framework adapted from [PFLlib](https://www.pfllib.com/docs.html)
 - Dataset source: [MedMNIST](https://medmnist.com/)